uc-cdis/BMH-admin-portal/bmh_admin_portal_backend/README.md

   4. STRIDES Credits (default: 5000), Hard-limit (default 90% of STRIDES credits), and Soft-limit (default 50% of STRIDES credits)

 ### GET api/workspaces
-* **Authorziation**: Required, Cognito.
+* **Authorziation**: Required, API Key.

-* **Description:** This request will return a list of Workspaces from DynamoDB which are associated with the Authenticated user.
+* **Description:** This request will return a list of Workspaces from DynamoDB which are associated with the provided email address.

 * **Response:** Return all attributes used as input for the POST api/workspaces called.
 Will only return the Workspaces associated with the user how is authenticated.
 If no workspaces are found associated with the user, will return a status code of 204.